noi-techpark/odh-datacollector-flightdata/README.md

 Data that is published to the MQTT broker should now be stored in the PostgreSQL instance.
 Use any database client you want to interact with PostgreSQL.

-The `integrator` container provides also a simple REST endpoint to read the data stored in PostgreSQL.
+The `datacollector` container provides also a simple REST endpoint to read the data stored in PostgreSQL.
 You can access it at port 8080 using the path `/api`, e.g. [http://localhost:8080/api](http://localhost:8080/api).

 > Note that the `/api` endpoint returns at most 100 results only.